xaviershay/rspec-fire/README.md

 dig into the code, you'll find you can create subclasses of `FireDouble` to check for *any* set of methods.

+### Preventing Typo'd Constant Names

+`fire_double("MyClas")` will not verify any mocked methods, even when `MyClass` is loaded, because of the typo in the constant name.
+There's an option to help prevent these sorts of fat-finger errors:

+    RSpec::Fire.configure do |config|
+      config.verify_constant_names = true
+    end

+When this is set to true, rspec-fire will raise an error when given the name of an undefined constant.
+You probably only want to set this when running your entire test suite, with all production code loaded.
+Setting this for an isolated unit test will prevent you from being able to isolate it!

 ### Mocking Done Right (tm)

 * Only mock methods on collaborators, _not_ the class under test.